vlazzarini/cs-s7/README.md

 cs-s7> instr 2:	#i0 = 6.000
 ```

+## Plugin Library

-These opcodes can also be used in other Csound applications (beyond
+The cs-s7 opcodes can also be used in other Csound applications (beyond
-cs-s7) by loading the plugin library `libcss7.{so,dylib,dll}`
+the `cs-s7` program) by loading the plugin library `libcss7.{so,dylib,dll}`
 (e.g. with `--opcode-lib=`).
 In this case, the library module starts
 an internal s7 interpreter, which is used by the opcodes.

-Other opcodes will follow...
+The opcode
+library returns a non-fatal error if attempted to be loaded in a `cs-s7`
+REPL session as the opcodes are already present in that case.

 ## Embedding